palantir/foundry-platform-python/docs/v2/Orchestration/Build.md

 # FallbackBranches
 fallback_branches = ["master"]
-# Union[BuildTarget, BuildTargetDict] | The targets of the schedule.
+# BuildTarget | The targets of the schedule.
 target = {
     "type": "manual",
     "targetRids": [